xinutec/xinutec.github.io/content/irc/connect/weechat.md

 Weechat is a ncurses based IRC client.
-It currently does not support assigning a CA on a per per-network basis, so you will have to configure the Xinutec CA as the global CA. This is a bug the author intends to fix within the next few releases.
+It currently does not support assigning a CA on a per per-network basis, so you will have to configure the Xinutec CA as the global CA, which means the Xinutec CA will be trusted to sign the certificates of any IRC network this instance of weechat will connect to via SSL.
+This is a small security bug the author intends to fix within the next few releases.
 See [this bug report](https://savannah.nongnu.org/task/?11357) for status updates.

 First, download the [CA certificate](../ca.crt).
-Save this under `~/.weechat/xinutec.pem`
+Save this under `~/.weechat/ssl-certificates.pem`.
+Add all other CA certificates of networks you want to connect to securely, e.g. for freenode you might need a CA called `UTN_USERFirst_Hardware_Root_CA.pem`, so if you're running Debian, you need to do this:

+	cat /etc/ssl/certs/UTN_USERFirst_Hardware_Root_CA.pem >> ~/.weechat/ssl-certificates.pem

+Repeat this for all CA certificates where establishing the connection fails.
+The name of the CA certificate you need to concatenate to the `~/.weechat/ssl-certificates.pem` file will appear somewhere in the as "issuer".
+Look in `/etc/ssl/certs` for a file with a corresponding name.

 Then, set this as the default CA for all IRC networks as follows (alternatively you can include it in your global CA certificate store if and only if you trust us enough with this).

-	/set weechat.network.gnutls_ca_file ~/.weechat/xinutec.pem
+	/set weechat.network.gnutls_ca_file ~/.weechat/ssl-certificates.pem

 Now you can add the server: